 - i.
 Ensure that you are registered for the examination at a specific Learner Support Centre. - ii.
 If you need to change your examination centre, please call +27 18 285 5900. - iii.
 Changes for the June examination must be communicated to the Learner Support Centre before the end of February, and for the October examinations, before the end of July. - iv.
 If you should fail to change your examination centre on time, there will be serious financial implications.

-The examination information letters will be available on the OLG website at: www.olgdownloads.co.za
+The examination information letters will be available on e-fundi.